 After the procedure is finished, you’ll spend a few hours in the recovery area.
 You may feel drowsy or nauseated from the anesthesia.
-Shoulder pain due to the gas used to expand your abdomen is also common.
+You may also have shoulder pain due to the gas used to expand your abdomen.
 Your throat may be sore and you may be hoarse due to the breathing tube used during surgery.

 During your stay in the hospital or surgery center, the staff will look after you and help you prepare to go home.
 During this time:

 You will be asked to walk around to help improve breathing and blood flow.